Mobee-App/documentation/docs/documentation-api/5 - Timesheet Module/Approval Process Guide.md

 1. Add existing
 2. Add:
-   a. *Field update: update status to rejected*
+   a. *Field Update: Update Status to Rejected*
-   b. *Email alert: send email notification to assignee on rejection* (this is an email alert sent to the timesheet submitter if their timesheet is rejected by the approver. if not needed, this email alert should not be added)
+   b. *Email alert: Send Email Notification to Assignee on Rejection* (this is an email alert sent to the timesheet submitter if their timesheet is rejected by the approver. if not needed, this email alert should not be added)

 ![Final Approval Add Action](images/APImg/approvalProcessManagement/finalRejectionAddAction.png "Final Approval Add Action")